nickschuster/nine-mens-morris/README.md

 This is the lesser known board game Nine Men's Morris recreated in python using pygame.
+There is a cooresponding server repo for networking multiplayer found [here](https://github.com/nickschuster/nine-mens-server).

 ### Dependencies